cjtessler/MATH3733-SP24/Projects/P4_LaTeX/README.md

 - include the problem statement and student solution.
 - include a reference to the textbook in the bibliography.

-Also, take a picture of all pages of the handwritten assignment and include that in your ShareLaTeX project.
+Also, take a picture of all pages of the handwritten assignment and include that in your Overleaf project.

 Feel free to search the internet for different templates and ideas.
 E.g. [https://github.com/jdavis/latex-homework-template](https://github.com/jdavis/latex-homework-template)